scriptPilot/google-calendar-synchronization/README_DEV.md

 - added helper functions for pastDays / nextDays
 - external libraries included in the source code
 - fix issue where a sync error prevent the creation of the next trigger

+### v4.3

+- fix issue where script fails with timeout and no trigger is set